 How do I Report a Possible Disease Outbreak in Texas?

 The phone number to immediately report confirmed and suspected cases of disease outbreaks in Texas is 1-800-705-8868.
 In most cases, notifiable conditions, or other conditions that may be of public health significance should be reported directly to your local or health service region.

 If you are unable to report an outbreak through your local or health service region, the Texas DSHS states, “As a last resort or in case of emergency, reports can be made by telephone to the state office at 888-963-7111.
 After hours this number will reach the physician/epidemiologist-on-call.

 What Kind of Outbreaks Must You Report in Texas?

 The Texas DSHS maintains a list of notifiable conditions that must be reported.
 In addition to the list of specified reportable conditions, the Texas DSHS also says, “any outbreak, exotic disease or unusual group expression of disease that may be of public health concern should be reported as quickly as possible.”

-Diseases You Must Immediately Report in Texas
+What Diseases Must a Doctor Report in Texas?

 There are 18 conditions that health care providers must immediately report to the Texas DSHS:

 - Coronavirus, novel

 - Meningococcal infection, invasive